Real Estate Investment

 Most wholesaling income projections ignore the cost of finding deals.
 In South Florida's competitive market, common lead generation costs include:

-A wholesaler spending $5,000/month on marketing who closes 1 deal at a $15,000 assignment fee has a net margin of $10,000 for that month — which is good.
-But it took a real marketing investment to get there.
+A wholesaler spending $5,000 per month on marketing who closes one deal at a $15,000 assignment fee nets $10,000 for that month.
+That is a solid return, but it took a real marketing investment to get there.